richlegrand/dash/README.md

 ### Race conditions

 There is a more general issue of race conditions that arises when you mix HTTP requests with WebSocket communication.
-So we made all communication (graph upload, dependencies and component updates) happen over WebSocket by default, but this is can be set as a config option (`server_service`).
+So we made all communication (graph upload, dependencies and component updates) happen over WebSocket by default, but this is can be set as a config option (via `server_service`).
 With all component-related communcation happening over WebSocket, messages are delivered in order, and the odd race condition is avoided.

 ## Notes about benchmark testing